Last update: September 21, 2018

-Marijuana in the Commonwealth of the Northern Mariana Islands (CNMI) is currently illegal, both for medical and recreational purposes.
-Lawmakers in the U.S. territory are considering legislation that would legalize and regulate marijuana.
+Marijuana in the Commonwealth of the Northern Mariana Islands (CNMI) is now legal, both for medical and recreational purposes.

-The bill would allow both adults and medical cannabis patients of any age to possess and purchase limited amounts of cannabis.
-Home cultivation would be allowed, provided the individual registers and pays a $5 fee.
-The proposal would charge a new Cannabis Commission with regulating and licensing six types of marijuana businesses — producers, processors, retailers, wholesalers, lounges, and testing facilities.
-A 10% tax would be imposed on marijuana grown in the CNMI, and the legislature could levy additional taxes.
+The law allows both adults and medical cannabis patients of any age to possess and purchase limited amounts of cannabis.
+Home cultivation is allowed, provided the individual registers and pays a $5 fee.
+The proposal charges a new Cannabis Commission with regulating and licensing six types of marijuana businesses — producers, processors, retailers, wholesalers, lounges, and testing facilities.
+A 10% tax is imposed on marijuana grown in the CNMI, and the legislature can levy additional taxes.
 Read MPP’s summary for more details.